doblesantos/CalendarInJavascript/README.md

 # Calendar In Javascript
-Calendar wtih only javascript, css and html. with Arg holidays.
+Calendar with only javascript, css and html. with Arg holidays.